The Ultimate Guide To Automatic Pool Cleaners 2020

 - They can overload the pool pump and filter and reduce their lifespan.

-- They are not ideal for filtering leaves from the pool.
+- They are not ideal for removing leaves and twigs from your pool.
 If your pool gets a lot of leaves and large debris, you may need to buy a leaf canister separately.

 - They take away suction from the main drain line and skimmer, keeping them from working at maximum performance.